normen/vim-pio/README.md

   - Mirrors the command line command and opens a term window.
 Note theres always only one PIO window.
 - `:PIOInit <boardname>`
   - Supply a board name (tab-completes) and create a new project in the current folder based on that board.
+  - Can be used without a parameter to refresh the project properties and update the LSP files (see below).
 - `:PIOInstall <libraryname>`
   - Supply a library name (tab-completes) and install it.
 - `:PIOUninstall <libraryname>`